After 40 years of WFTGA Conventions for Tourist Guides, we are fundamentally transforming our approach.

 Legacy Strategy

-• Product Development Goals:
+- Product Development Goals:

 How experiences will become ongoing tourism offerings

-• Marketing Integration:
+- Marketing Integration:

 Plans for promoting new products post-Convention

-• Professional Sustainability:
+- Professional Sustainability:

-Ensuring local guides benefit long-term
+Ensuring local guides benefit long-term - Impact Measurement:

-How you’ll track and document programme success
+How you will track and document programme success

-We’ve fundamentally transformed Convention hosting from a solo challenge into a true partnership where each party focuses on their strengths.
+We have fundamentally transformed Convention hosting from a solo challenge into a true partnership where each party focuses on their strengths.
 WFTGA brings three decades of global expertise, international networks, and professional resources, while you showcase your destination’s unique character and create unforgettable local experiences.
 This collaborative approach eliminates traditional risks while maximizing impact for your guide community and destination.

 Detailed Requirements & Specifications